Overview

 Now that your embedded wallet is configured and your app is running, let’s try it out.1

-Authenticate with email or SMS
+Authenticate with email, SMS, or Social

 Choose between email or SMS to receive a verification code.
+Social login will complete after you authenticate with your Provider.

 2